10 Secrets For Getting The Nursery Of Your Dreams

 Mobile: Stick to primarily black-and-white patterns for baby’s first six months, like this cute one from Geenny.

-Baby has just left a very noisy womb, and white noise can have a calming effect and help her sleep more soundly.
+The secret: Baby has just left a very noisy womb, and white noise can have a calming effect and help him or her sleep more soundly.
 You can purchase a white noise machine with preset types of noises, but you can also just use your favorite boom box from the ’80s and purchase a few white noise CDs to put on repeat (sorry, not the time to introduce Salt-n-Pepa...yet).

 Here’s a roundup of the most impressive monitors we’ve found.